Murmuration-Labs/bitscreen/privacy_policy.md

 If you are an individual from the European Economic Area (the "EEA"), the UK or Switzerland, please note that our legal basis for collecting and using your personal information will depend on the personal information collected and the specific context in which we collect it.
 We normally will collect personal information from you only where: (a) we have your consent to do so, (b) where we need your personal information to perform a contract with you (e.g. to deliver the BitScreen Services you have requested), or (c) where the processing is in our legitimate interests.
 Please note that in most cases, if you do not provide the requested information, BitScreen will not be able to provide the requested service to you.

 In some cases, we may also have a legal obligation to collect personal information from you, or may otherwise need the personal information to protect your vital interests or those of another person.
 Where we rely on your consent to process your personal data, you have the right to withdraw or decline consent at any time.
-Where we rely on our legitimate interests to process your personal data, you have the right to object by emailing us at privacy@murmuration.ai.
+Where we rely on our legitimate interests to process your personal data, you have the right to object by emailing us at privacy [@] murmuration.ai.

-If you have any questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us at privacy@murmuration.ai.
+If you have any questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us at privacy [@] murmuration.ai.

 ### 5. INFORMATION SHARING